 This course involves analysis and design of network security hardware/software defense techniques and countermeasures.
-Topics include protocol vulnerabilities, network defense techniques such as designing firewall systems, content filters, network appliances, tunneling, network access models, biometrics, TCP/IP security in IPv4 and IPv6, protocol analyzers, sniffers, penetration testing and layered perimeter security designs.
-Pre-requisites: ISS500, ISS510
+Topics include protocol vulnerabilities, network defense techniques such as designing firewall systems, content filters, network appliances, tunneling,

 Survey of Computer Languages

 This course is designed to teach students about the formal, functional, and practical issues of design and implementation of imperative, functional, and declarative languages.
 The course will touch on a wide variety of languages, both past and present, with an emphasis on modern imperative languages, such as C++, Java and C#.
 Pre-requisites ISS500, ISS510